BoiseCodeWorks/8-Bit-JukeBox/README.md

 The Note class is going to be used to store our Frequency and Duration.
 The song will use these properties in order to be able to populate the arguments required for Console.Beep().

-### Menu(OPTIONAL)
+### Menu

-In order to keep the Main method of our program clean and lightweight, it would be nice to utilize a menu class of some kind.
-As this is an optional class, you can design the structure of this however you like.
+In order to keep the Main method of our program clean and lightweight, you will need to utilize a menu class of some kind.
+The menu must provide the following requirements.

 ## Requirements